Sukkur District

+Sukkur District (سکر ضلعو, ضلع سکّھر) is a district in Sindh Province in Pakistan.
 Two districts have been split off from the territory of Sukkur: Shikarpur in 1977 and Ghotki in 1993.
+According to 2023 Pakistani census population of Sukkur District is 1,625,467 (1.6 million).

 Administrative subdivisions

 History

-The East India Company occupied Sindh in 1843; They formed three districts in Sindh administratively: Hyderabad, Karachi and Shikarpur.
+By the 12th Century Rohri and Sukkur had been incorporated in dominion of the Bhati Rajputs.
+The East India Company occupied Sindh in 1843.
+They formed three districts in Sindh administratively: Hyderabad, Karachi and Shikarpur.

 In 1883 British Government shifted the district headquarter from Shikarpur to Sukkur and in 1901 again British Government shifted the district status from Shikarpur to Sukkur.

+In 1904, the Pano Akil mahal was converted into a taluka of Sukkur District.

 At the time of Pakistan's independence in 1947, Sukkur district comprised approximately 200,000 inhabitants, mostly engaged in agricultural pursuits and fishing industry.
-Over time, Sukkur has seen a moderate rise in population (2 to 2.5% per annum) as compared to Pakistan's, except in late 1960s and early 70s when population growth rate reached 4.43% (1972 census) due to internal migration and establishment of some large bridges on river Indus.
+Over time, Sukkur has seen a moderate rise in population (2 to 2.5% per annum) as compared to Pakistan's, except in late 1960s and early 70s, when population growth rate reached 4.43% (1972 census) due to internal migration and establishment of some large bridges on river Indus.